by DonQuichote, published

 After using the toilet, cover your excrements with sawdust.
 Off course, you can put any other compostable material on it as well.
 It feels a bit odd to throw your kitchen waste into the toilet, but the more diverse the compost is, the better.
 Do not add anything you would not add to a compost pile, such as chemicals.

 When the container is full, empty it on the outdoor compost pile and cover it.
 Apply patience, some organic kitchen waste or anything else you would put on a compost pile, and you end up with valuable compost!

 Compost toilet by DonQuichote is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure DonQuichote would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure DonQuichote would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).